Garvit-Nag/CosmicShare/README.md

 # CosmicShare 🌌

 A modern, secure file sharing platform with a cosmic-themed UI and auto-expiring links.
-Share files at light speed through an intuitive interface with a space-inspired design. ou can view the live version of the website here: [CosmicShare](https://cosmic-share.vercel.app/)
+Share files at light speed through an intuitive interface with a space-inspired design.
+You can view the live version of the website here: [CosmicShare](https://cosmic-share.vercel.app/)
 ## ✨ Features

 - **Secure File Sharing**: Upload and share files with automatically expiring links.